Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 Daar pulled his head back in as a mess of bullets tore up the deck.
 He weren’t dead, no big deal.

-“Need’ta pin this fucker!” he barked.
+"Need’ta pin this fucker!" he barked.

-*“Or corral it!”*
+*"Or corral it!"*

-*“Way ahead’a you, Tigger!”*
+*"Way ahead’a you, Tigger!"*

 Daar pulled a face inside his mask as a shrill metallic scream ravaged his ears, and looked over just in time to see ‘Base and ‘Horse fucking *tipping a freight car,* right off the rails.
 It was a fuckin’ effort even for them, but by Keeda they actually managed it.
 Then they dashed over and tipped another, and then another...